BluBloos/Portable-Programming-Language/README.md

 ./build.sh
 ```

-On Windows, run ```build.bat```
+On Windows, run `build.bat`.

-The interactive build system begins by printing a list of all available commands, then waits for susequent user input.
+The interactive build system begins by printing a list of all available commands, then waits for subsequent user input.